nightblue-io/landing-page/content/en/bricks/cta.md

 ---
 title: cta
 ---
-## Get started with Hugobricks today!
+## Learn more about Vortex

-Experience the future of web development with Hugo and stackable content bricks.
-Build lightning-fast static sites with ease and flexibility.
+Vortex is in active development.
+Join our waiting list and we will keep you posted about its progress and availability.

-{{< button2 "Get started now" "/get-started/" >}}
+{{< button2 "Sign me up!" "/get-started/" >}}

 ![](/uploads/illustrations/cuate/server.svg)